NuclearCookie/PlatformDevSlides/course2/unit_testing.md

 Like TDD but focusses on tests that describe _behavior_ over a test of implementation.

-Non-programmers can design BDD teests for a design.
+Non-programmers can design BDD teets for a design.

 ## Unit testing frameworks